ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 - **Data Import**: Facilitate the import of data into your Appwrite databases with comprehensive command-line support.
 - **Backup Management**: Create backups of your Appwrite databases to ensure data integrity and safety.
 - **Flexible Database Management**: Includes commands to wipe databases, documents, or user data, providing flexibility in managing your database state during development or testing.
+- **Transfer Databases, Collections, Documents, Storage Buckets, and more**: Includes additional commands (new) to transfer your data from one place to another.
+I also optimized the import process using this.

 ## Installation